Read Day 3 here. This was Day 4 of our Spiti trip, and the day plan had Demul to Komik hike as the activity for the day.

 Komik Village is at a height of 15000 ft above sea level and is the highest village with a motor-able road in Asia.
-The air here is fairly thin and you do feel slight breathlessness.
+The air here is fairly thin and you do feel slight breathlessness even while sitting.

-I took a stroll outside my house and saw another of my travel-companion hanging around outside her place.
-Our houses were at a distance of 100 meters from each others.
+I took a stroll outside my house and saw another of my travel companion hanging around outside her place.
+Our houses were at a distance of 100 meters from each other.
 We decided that we would quickly visit another house in the vicinity (that was hosting two of our travel-mates) which was some 150 meters from my house.
-To co-ordinate this, we had to shout to talk to each other (no other means of communication) and it was fun.
+To coordinate this, we had to shout to talk to each other (no other means of communication) and it was fun.
 I think the entire village could hear (because of the echo) that we were planning to visit another of our travel-mate.

 We went to see our friends and spent some time with them.
-Their host-family answered our various questions regarding the village life, women-healthcare in the area, education and medical facilities.
+Their host family answered our various questions regarding village life, women-healthcare in the area, education, and medical facilities.
 The family was extremely kind and generous with their time and information.
 I could sense that as the answer to some questions, they would go totally silent as if they had mentally come to a dead-end.
 As if we did not get their perspective and problems.
 Maybe we did not.

 We requested our hosts for a second kettle of chai.
 Dinner was ready by 9:00 pm and we had it just as it was served.
-We had this amazing daal-rice- vegetable, cooked exactly like we, in the plains do.
-I think by then, each one of us was a bit homesick and the dal-rice fare only soothed the psyche.
+We had this amazing daal-rice- vegetable, cooked exactly like we do in the plains.
+I think by that point in time during our Spiti trip, each one of us was a bit homesick and the dal-rice fare only soothed the psyche.

-The couple had a cute 5 year old daughter who studied in a school which was at a distance of 2 kilometers from Komik.
-The 2 kilometers trek from Komik to wherever is like 5 to 7 kilometers on the plains.
+The couple had a cute 5 year old daughter who studied in a school that was at distance of two kilometers from Komik.
+That two kilometers trek from Komik to wherever is like 5 to 7 kilometers on the plains.
 The little girl walked the distance.
-That information had us stop the getting-to-know-each-other-better-round right there and silently thank God for the life He had chosen to give us.
+This information had us stop the getting-to-know-each-other-better-round right there and silently thank God for the life He had chosen to give us.
 The family had a beautiful, forever-hungry cat as a pet.
 Apart from, of course, other animals like cows, goats, etc.

 In our urban life, the cat meows next to the refrigerator for milk, while this one meowed to glory right next to the cows.

 I got up and walked out of the house and strolled several times in the middle of the night.
-I could spot one house with lights left switched on throughout the night.
-It had to be one of us, the lazy urban-dwellers.
-It is a ghastly crime in a district that is submerged in total darkness for past 14 days.
-(On inquiring next morning, I came to know it indeed was two of us who were feeling a bit too lazy (!!!!) to get up and switch it off.
-I have no idea how, because the solar lamps were forever perched right next to our bed-side.)
+Each time, I could spot one house with lights left switched on throughout the night.
+It had to be one of us, the lazy urban dwellers.
+However, it is a ghastly crime in a district that is submerged in total darkness for the past 14 days.
+(On inquiring the next morning, I came to know it indeed was two of us who were feeling a bit too lazy (!!!!) to get up and switch it off.
+I have no idea how because the solar lamps were forever perched right next to our bedside.)

-I was so tempted to photograph the village from my house as it was a pitch dark, beautiful night.
+I was so tempted to photograph the village from my house as it was a pitch-dark, beautiful night.
 The clouds had completely covered the moon and that added to the darkness.
+In fact, this had to be the cloudiest of nights on our Spiti trip.
 Twice, I walked out with my camera and tried to capture what I could see and feel.
 Well, that was not to happen with my P&S camera as it has its own limitations.
-At 2:30am, I finally gave up and slept.
+At 2:30 am, I finally gave up and slept.